Browns fire defensive coordinator Joe Woods after 3 seasons - WHIZ News

 “Unfortunately, we didn’t perform up to our standards enough this season, and we all share in that responsibility.”

+The Steelers improved across the board with Teryl Austin as their coordinator and Flores focused on the team’s linebackers.

+“He’s done a great job,” Steelers linebacker Rob Spillane said.
+“Every day I love coming to work with him.
+I hope he’s here next year.
+I hope I get to continue my relationship with him.
+He’s a mentor to me and somebody I will always look up to and have respect for.”

-Woods was under fire all season and he sensed his dismissal last week, telling reporters, “I hope I get to talk to you guys again,” as he left his weekly news conference.
+Woods had been under fire all season and he sensed his dismissal last week, telling reporters, “I hope I get to talk to you guys again,” as he left his weekly news conference.

 With Woods in charge, Cleveland’s defense, though talented on paper, didn’t produce.